bluwy/publint/packages/pack/README.md

 ## API

+NOTE: All `pack*` APIs support passing `opts.packageManager` to specify the package manager to use for packing, and `opts.ignoreScripts` to skip running lifecycle scripts.

 ### `pack()`

 - **Type**: `(dir: string, opts?: PackOptions): Promise<string>`

 Packs the given directory and returns the packed tarball path.
-Pass `opts.packageManager` to specify the package manager to use for packing.
+Pass `opts.destination` to change the output directory of the tarball.

 ```js
 import { pack } from '@publint/pack'